COVID-19 UPDATE: Resources for NH Non-Profits During the COVID-19 CrisisApr 21, 2020

 The focus of much of the financial relief at the federal and state levels has been on small and medium-sized businesses, which includes nonprofits.
 In addition, the NH Community Development Finance Authority (“CDFA”) and the NH Charitable Foundation (“NHCF”) have developed loan and grant programs targeted directly at NH nonprofit businesses.
 The nonprofit sector comprises about 15% of NH’s workforce, with about 39% of them providing critically needed health and human services – the people providing direct care and services on the frontline of the COVID-19 pandemic.
 Virtually all of these have seen an increase in the demand for their services, stretching the resources of these nonprofits beyond their capacity.

 The CDFA has established an NH Nonprofit Response Fund that will provide nonprofit organizations affected by the COVID-19 pandemic with funds for working capital, equipment and program delivery and expansion with a maximum award of $100,000.
 A portion of the loan may be forgiven, to be determined by the CDFA when reviewing the application.
 Interest rates are 0% for the first 12 months, and then 2.75% thereafter.
 CDFA has prioritized the funds for service providers that support vulnerable populations.
 Examples of potential applicants include senior services, services for persons with disabilities, services for victims of domestic violence and sexual assault, community health centers, mental health services, and food banks.
 Applications began on April 13 and will be accepted until all funds are expended.
-The CDFA website includes online application and program guidelines.
+The CDFA website includes an online application and program guidelines.

 The NHCF has established a Community Crisis Action Fund to address pain and hardship for the most vulnerable and to reduce stress on critical systems like healthcare, emergency response, childcare, and food security.
 To address those needs, NHCF is offering a variety of support, such as: